-Funding for this budget unit consists of federal funds and workers' compensation assessments.
+Funding for this budget unit consists of federal funds and Workers' Compensation assessments.

-Additional restricted funds in the amount of \$754,500 in fiscal year 1998 and \$580,500 in fiscal year 2000 are provided for the Voluntary Protection Partnership of Kentucky Program, which is a cooperative effort among labor, management and government for the purpose of improving and encouraging employer-provided and employee-participative safety and health programs.
-These funds will support nine permanent personnel and operating costs, as well as a personal service contract for a certified ergonomist to provide consultation and training to staff.
+Additional restricted funds in the amount of \$754,500 in fiscal year 1999 and \$580,500 in fiscal year 2000 are recommended for the Voluntary Protection Partnership of Kentucky Program, which is a cooperative effort among labor, management and government for the purpose of improving and encouraging employer-provided and employee-participative safety and health programs.
+These funds will support nine permanent personnel and operating costs, as well as a personal service contract for a certified ergonomist to provide consultation and training to permanent staff.